Search

 If, however, it is desired to measure the total flow of fluid through the pipe, the velocity must be measured at various distances from the walls and the results integrated.
 The total flow rate can be calculated from a single reading only if the velocity distribution across the section is already known.

-Pitot tube working procedure and calculation to find velocity of a stream:
+Pitot tube working procedure and calculation to find the velocity of a stream:

-To measure local velocity in a pipe or to calculate a point velocity in open air stream Pitot tube is used.
+To measure local velocity in a pipe or to calculate a point velocity in an open-air stream Pitot tube is used.
 It works on the principle of using pressure difference to find the velocity between the pressure points of measuring.
-It is simple in construction and easy in application, let make ourselves comfortable to understand how pitot tube can help in determine a velocity variable.
-A manometer which is filled with manometric fluid such mercury or ccl4 can find the pressure difference when connected to the Pitot tube outlet end points.
-The Pi, impact pressure and Po, static pressure are pressures obtained from pitot tube.
-The impact pressure is the pressure which is exerted by the fluid when a tube in inserted in it flow stream and static pressure is the pressure exerted by the fluid on the side wall of the tube at same position.
+It is simple in construction and easy in application, let us make ourselves comfortable to understand how pitot tube can help in determining a velocity variable.
+A manometer which is filled with a manometric fluid such as mercury or ccl4 can find the pressure difference when connected to the Pitot tube outlet endpoints.
+The Pi, impact pressure, and Po, static pressure are pressures obtained from the pitot tube.
+The Impact pressure is the pressure which is exerted by the fluid when a tube is inserted in its flow stream and static pressure is the pressure exerted by the fluid on the side wall of the tube at the same position.

 Velocity = C × √2g∆h = C× 2g(Pi-Po)ρ